kareem-xyz/vrp_templater/tasks.md

 Bugs
 ---
-- fix bug with not downloading images when multi page is disabled
 - selected fonts do not load up by default on Quill textbox
 - Adding One Line field does not work with alignment

+Backlog:
+---
+- ~~Removing Signature from Physician orders (COMPLETE)~~
+- ~~Update all other templates to utilize their images instead of base64.
+Therefore one representaion is used~~
+- ~~fix bug with not downloading images when multi page is disabled~~